-White miso is vegan but not all brands are gluten-free due to the addition of barley.
-However, this one by Hikari Miso on Amazon is gluten-free and organic.
+White miso is vegan but not all brands are gluten-free due to the addition of barley, but gluten-free versions are available.

 You can also find white miso at the same place you’d buy kombu; an Asian grocery store or your local health food store.

-What vegetables can I add to hot pot?
+Which vegetables can I add to vegan or vegetarian nabe?

-What other ingredients can be added to hot pot?
+What other ingredients can be added to vegan miso hot pot?

-There are many other vegan-friendly ingredients that can be served with or added to hot pot.
+There are many other vegan-friendly ingredients that can be added to miso hot pot.
 These include: